 Flight to Lukla – Trek to Phakding [2656m] A flight to Lukla and a landing on a steep mountain runway brings us to the start of our trek at the village of Lukla [2850m].
 After meeting the crew, we head up the Dudh Koshi Valley on a well-marked trail and then stay overnight in Phakding.

 Trek to Namche [3450m] From Phakding, we cross and re-cross the river on high suspension bridges.
 Beyond Monjo is the entrance to the Sagarmatha National Park, which was set-up to protect and preserve the fragile mountain environment.
 We then take a steep hike to Namche.
 If the weather is clear, we get the first glimpse of Mt Everest.
-Namche is the main trading village in the Khumbu and has a busy Saturday market – a meeting place for the Hindu traders from the lowlands and the Tibetan yak caravans that have crossed the glaciated Nangpa La.
+Namche is the main trading village in the Khumbu.
+It has a busy Saturday market – a meeting place for the Hindu traders from the lowlands and the Tibetan yak caravans that have crossed the glaciated Nangpa La.

 Trek to Tengboche [3867m] From Namche, the trail contours on to the side of the valley, high above the Dudh Kosi.
-We get our first magnificent views of the high peaks of the Khumbu, including Mt Everest, Lhotse, Nuptse and Ama Dablam.
+We get our first magnificent views of the high peaks of the Khumbu, including Mt Everest, Lhotse, Nuptse, and Ama Dablam.
 Passing by several villages and numerous tea shops, we descend steeply to a bridge over the river at Phunki Tenga.
 The town is an ideal stopover for lunch.
 Here we can rest before doing the steep climb to Tengboche.
 Although the hike up the zigzag path is tiring, it presents us with many beautiful sights of rhododendron bushes with beautiful birds and superb mountain scenery.
 Tengboche is famous for its legendary monastery, the largest in the Khumbu.
-A spectacular panorama of Everest, Lhotse and Ama Dablam rising in the horizon can see from the campsite.
+A spectacular panorama of Everest, Lhotse and Ama Dablam rising on the horizon can see from the campsite.

 Trek to Pheriche [4252m] We descend downhill through a forest, cross the Imja Khola and climb steadily to the village of Pangboche.
 This village is directly opposite Ama Dablam [6,856 m], and has exceptional views of the mountain, with the gompa, mani walls and scattered pine trees in the foreground.
 A further two hours walk brings us to Pheriche.
-Day 08 At Pheriche A day for rest and acclimatisation.
+Day 08 At Pheriche A day for rest and acclimatization.
 We also get to wander up the valley to look at a lake, the Tshola Tsho and the perpendicular walls of Cholatse and Tawache.
 We can climb up onto the ridge overlooking Dingboche for the view of the Imja Valley and the incredible south face of Mt.Lhotse.

 Trek to Lobuche [4930m] We continue up the wide valley beneath the impressive peaks of Cholatse and Tawache on the left.
 We then turn right and take a steep climb towards the foot of the Khumbu Glacier.
 The tea house at Duglha is the perfect spot to have lunch.
 The trail zigzags up through the boulders of the glacier’s terminal moraine.
 At the top of the climb; there are so many stone cairns.
 Which built as memorials to the many Sherpas who have died while climbing Mt Everest.
 The path then climbs gently along the glacier, to eventually reach the cluster of houses at Lobuche.
 Day 10 Trek to Gorak Shep [5184m] To reach our next stop, Kala Pattar, we follow the Khumbu Glacier.
 The trail offers superb views of the surrounding mountains, especially where the path is forced to rise to cross a tributary glacier.
 We stop for lunch at our camping place: Gorak Shep.
 Later in the afternoon, we make our way to the top of one of the most beautiful viewpoints in the Everest region, Kala Pattar [5554m].
 As the light begins to fade, we stroll back to our camp at Gorak Shep and have an early night in preparation for our trek to Everest Base Camp the following day.